fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 ```

 On steps 1 and 2, the agent uses the `web_search` tool to crawl the web and look
 for the geographic coordinates for the two cities of interest.
+That information
+gets added to the agent memory and is used in the following steps.

 ```text {hl_lines=[5,8,9,10]}
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ Step 3 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━